 Key insights on the air passenger travel from these data sources are listed below:

-• More than 69 percent of the annual enplanements at HJAIA in 2009 were transferring passengers.
+• Approximately 46 percent of the annual enplanements at HJAIA in 2023 were transferring passengers.

 • Approximately 55 percent of all the trips are made by residents in the Atlanta region and 45 percent by non-residents.